volaya/gis-book/README.md

 The book uses LaTeX.
 LaTeX sources are found in the *latex* folder, with subfolders for each available language.

-The on-line HTML version is built using the scripts in the *html* folder.
+To create the HTML and ebook versions, run the *convert.html* script in the *convert* folder.

 On-line version available at http://volaya.github.io/gis-book/